robotics-upo/marsupial_optimizer/README.md

 It will launch the optimizer and the visualization of the environment and marsupial robots in RVIZ.

-To start the optimization proccess is neccesary to publishing a desired goal position in the topic ```/Make_Plan/goal```.
+To start the optimization process is necessary to publish a desired goal position in the topic ```/Make_Plan/goal```.